-How I Got My Inner Mommy
+Powered by Mom – How I Got My Inner Mommy

 Let me share first what I mean about “my inner mommy”.
 For me it means nurturing, helping other, supporting, encouraging, teaching, sharing and well everything that so many moms do naturally and not just moms but women and men too.
-However, I’m focusing on women today for “Mother’s Day”.
+However, I’m focusing on women today.

-My husband had such an influence someone who like his older sister and a 2nd mom to him but she was not mom herself.
+My husband had such an influence someone who like his older sister and a second mom to him but she was not a mom herself.
 She had her inner mommy as she truly just wanted to help him and support him to be the person he is today.
-In fact our daughter’s middle name is a combination of my mom’s maiden name and my husband’s “big sister/2nd mom” Jean.
-This post is in memory of Jean too and all the women out there who are moms and have that inner mommy in them.
+In fact, our daughter’s middle name is a combination of my mom’s maiden name and my husband’s “big sister/second mom”.
+This post is in memory of her too and all the women out there who are moms and have that inner mommy in them.

 I never thought I’d want to help someone more than myself, put them first and enjoy and take pride in their growth and accomplishments.
 Women we are awesome and let’s not forget it rejoice and celebrate being a mom and/or your inner mommy!
 Without all of you the children of today won’t grow up to be the fabulous adults we know they can be as everyone needs to be encouraged, nurtured, supported and so much more of which our inner and outer momminess will help them with. 🙂

 Here’s to all of us!

 Feel free to leave a comment, tell me about your inner mommy and/or who influenced you growing up?

 8 thoughts on “How I Got My Inner Mommy”